Michael J. Fox Foundation

 Grant in 2018

-Alkahest, Inc. is a clinical stage biopharmaceutical company based in San Carlos, California, founded in 2014.
-The company focuses on developing therapies derived from blood to address neurological diseases, particularly those associated with aging, such as Alzheimer’s disease and Parkinson’s disease.
-Alkahest's research has revealed that factors present in the blood plasma of younger mice can potentially reverse cognitive deficits in aging and Alzheimer’s disease models.
-Collaborating with Grifols, a global healthcare company known for its plasma therapies, Alkahest aims to enhance health and vitality through innovative treatments that target the effects of aging.
+Alkahest, Inc. is a clinical-stage biopharmaceutical company based in San Carlos, California, founded in 2014.
+The company specializes in developing therapies derived from blood to address neurological diseases, particularly those associated with aging, such as Alzheimer’s disease and Parkinson’s disease.
+Alkahest's innovative research has shown that factors in the blood plasma of younger organisms can reverse cognitive deficits associated with aging and neurodegenerative diseases in animal models.
+The company aims to enhance health and vitality by creating transformative treatments that mitigate the negative effects of aging.
+Alkahest operates as a subsidiary of Grifols, a global healthcare company known for its plasma therapies.

 OccamzRazor